opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

     An identifier that uniquely identifies the field

 field_type
-    An identifier that points to the type of field
+    An identifier that points to the type of field.
+See ``FieldType`` section below.

 value
     The value of the field